Aminul Islam (poet): Early life and education

 Aminul Islam was born on December 29, 1963, in the Chapai Nawabganj District, Bangladesh.
-He was a very meritorious student throughout his student life.
-He obtained his Higher Secondary School Certificate (HSC) from the famous age-old Rajshahi College.
+He obtained his Higher Secondary School Certificate (HSC) from Rajshahi College.
 He took his bachelor's degree in social work from the University of Rajshahi and his Master of Arts from the same intuition.
 He obtained a Master of Social Science Degree from the Northern University of Bangladesh.
 He joined the Bangladesh Civil Service in 1988.
-He took part in various training programs at home and abroad.
-He likes to travel home and abroad and enjoy the nature and culture of different countries.
 He traveled and toured India, Italy, Indonesia, Malaysia, Philippines, Myanmar, Turkey, Australia, Spain, Portugal, Saudi Arabia, and the United Arab Emirates.